Loretta Lynn, Country Music Great, Dies Aged 90

 American country music legend Loretta Lynn has passed away at the age of 90.
-News of her passing was announced this morning by her family on social media, with no cause of death being made immediately available.
+Lynn died at her home in Tennessee.
+News of her passing was confirmed by Lynn’s family on social media, but no cause of death has been given.

 “Our precious mom, Loretta Lynn, passed away peacefully this morning, October 4th, in her sleep at home at her beloved ranch in Hurricane Mills,” Lynn’s family wrote in a statement.
 The family have asked for privacy during this time, with a separate, forthcoming announcement to outline memorial details.